Australian Securities Exchange: Futures

 The ASX trades futures over the ASX 50, ASX 200 and ASX property indexes, and over grain, electricity and wool.
 Options over grain futures are also traded.

 Market indices

 The ASX maintains stock indexes concerning stocks traded on the exchange in conjunction with Standard & Poor's.
 There is a hierarchy of index groups called the S&P/ASX 20, S&P/ASX 50, S&P/ASX 100, S&P/ASX 200 and S&P/ASX 300, notionally containing the 20, 50, 100, 200 and 300 largest companies listed on the exchange, subject to some qualifications.

-Sharemarket games

-ASX sharemarket games give members of the public and secondary school students the chance to learn about investing in the sharemarket using real market prices.
-Participants receive a hypothetical $50,000 to buy and sell shares in 150 companies and track the progress of their investments over the duration of the game.

-Merger talks with SGX

-ASX was (25 October 2010) in merger talks with Singapore Exchange (SGX).
-The merger would have created a bourse with a market value of US$14 billion.
-The merger was blocked by Treasurer of Australia Wayne Swan on 8 April 2011, on advice from the Foreign Investment Review Board that the proposed merger was not in the best interests of Australia.

-Company performance (financial year)

-2015 – Information Services and Technical Services revenues grew by 8% and 10% respectively, while Austraclear chipped in with 9%.
-Another bright spot was the dividend from IRESS, which rose 47% from the prior period, to $4.9m.
-This financial software company has risen by 27% over the past couple of years and ASX's 19.3% stake is now worth $334m, more than 4% of its own market value.